kaileeagray/kg_cal/notes.md

 + sat/sun diff color?
 + (x) get events to load better -- use seed data generated from rails?
 + pop up view of eventLimit has overlapping view issues with right pane
++ add bootstrap modals for new event creation
++ ability to edit in modal